aorsot1/data_science_kaggle_datasets/fraud_detection/credit_fraud_detection.md

     ## 1     0 284315 0.998
     ## 2     1    492 0.00173

-**Note**

-For privacy purposes, we did not have any information on the numerical predictors as those were transformed with PCA except Amount & Time.
+**Note:** We did not have any information on the numerical predictors for privacy, given their transformation and standardization, excluding Amount & Time.
 In that regard, Amount presented itself as potentially most informative for the feature variable analysis.

-With an onslaught of outliers, we had to transform it using log scale to obtain a better view of the variable’s distribution
+To better understand the variable’s distribution, we had to transform it using a log scale.

 ``` r
 df$Amount %>% summary()